-- (b) Public hearings are conducted to obtain taxpayer comments. - (c) The budget is legally adopted by School Board resolution pursuant to the Uniform Budgeting and Accounting Act.
-The Act requires that the budget be amended prior to the end of the fiscal year when necessary to adjust appropriations if it appears that revenues and other financing sources will be less than anticipated or so that expenditures will not be in excess of original estimates.
-Expenditures shall not be made or incurred, unless authorized in the budget, in excess of the amount appropriated.
-Violations if any are noted in the required supplementary information section. - (d) The superintendent is charged with general supervision of the budgets and shall hold the department heads responsible for performance of their responsibilities. - (e) During the year the budgets are monitored and amendments to the budget resolution are made when it is deemed necessary. - (f) Budgeted amounts are as originally adopted on June 20, 2017, or as amended by the School Board of Education at various times throughout the year.
+- a) In June, the superintendent submits to the school board a proposed operating budget for the fiscal year commencing on July 1. - b) A public hearing is conducted during June to obtain taxpayer comments. - c) Prior to July 1, the budget is legally adopted by the School Board resolution pursuant to the Uniform Budgeting and Accounting Act.
+The Act requires that the budget be amended prior to the end of the fiscal year, when necessary, to adjust appropriations if it appears that revenues and other financial sources will be less than anticipated, or so that expenditures will not be in excess of original estimates.
+Expenditures shall not be made or incurred, unless authorized in the budget, in excess of the amount appropriated. - d) The superintendent is charged with general supervision of the budgets and shall hold the department heads responsible for performance of their responsibilities. - e) For purposes of meeting emergency needs of the District, transfer of appropriations may be made by the authorization of the superintendent.
+Such transfers of appropriations must be approved by the Board of Education at its next regularly scheduled meeting. - f) During the year the budgets are monitored and amendments to the budget resolution are made when it is deemed necessary. - g) Budgeted amounts are as originally adopted on June 29, 2017, or as amended by the School Board of Education throughout the year.